LrnzDC3696/hexapawn/README.md

 1. One Square forward
 2. One Square diagonally to capture a other pawn

 A pawn may not be moved forward if there is a pawn in the next square.
 Contrary to chess, the first move of a pawn may not advance it by two spaces.
-A player loses if the have no legal moves or the other player reaches the end of the board with a pawn.
+A player loses if they have no legal moves or the other player reaches the end of the board with a pawn.
 Since each pawn can only move forward, there is no need for a draw by repetition rule.

 ### Variants

-As the board size can vary the rules can be naturally extended to larger boards.
-Also, the pawns can be replaced by [Berolina](https://en.wikipedia.org/wiki/Berolina_chess) pawns or [Berolina Plus pawns](https://en.wikipedia.org/wiki/Berolina_chess).
+As the board size is extendible, the rules can also be naturally extended to larger boards.
+Additionally, the pawns can be replaced by [Berolina pawns](https://en.wikipedia.org/wiki/Berolina_chess) or [Berolina Plus pawns](https://en.wikipedia.org/wiki/Berolina_chess).

 ## Setup